catdny/midlands-digest-agent/beat-notes.md

 *Standing themes that are not story-specific but always worth flagging.
 Think: "if anything happens with X, I want to know."*

-**Example:**
+- Court cases from one of the towns or cities listed above that are being picked up in the national newspapers
-- New peer-reviewed research that contradicts current NHS policy
+- Conservation efforts in the Midlands, such as reintroducing a certain endangered species to the wild
-- Whistleblower stories or leaked internal documents from DHSC, NHS England, or major royal colleges
+- Whistleblower stories or leaked internal documents from local NHS trusts, particularly around maternity
-- International comparisons where the UK is suddenly an outlier (good or bad)
+- David and Goliath style stories, where an ordinary person is taking on a public body or figure
-- Anything involving named senior figures: [list 5–10 people you cover]
+- Anything involving Jaguar Land Rover, Aston Martin, JCB, Rolls Royce, Bet365, Dunelm
-- Patient-experience stories that contradict official data
+- Unusual or innovative research from any university in my patch

 ---